-\href{https://github.com/OpenDriveLab/OpenLane/blob/main/data/README.md}{OpenLane} \cite{openlane}, released in 2022, to our knowledge, it is the first large-scale real-world 3D lane datasets, built upon the Waymo Open dataset \cite{Sun2019ScalabilityIP}.
+\paragraph{\textbf{OpenLane:}} Released in 2022, \href{https://github.com/OpenDriveLab/OpenLane/blob/main/data/README.md}{OpenLane} \cite{openlane} is, to our knowledge, the first large-scale real-world 3D lane dataset, built upon the Waymo Open dataset \cite{Waymo}.
 It contains 200,000 frames at a resolution of 1920×1280, extracted from 1000 videos.
 All visible lane marking segments in each frame are annotated, including those of opposing traffic lanes where no barriers separate the directions of travel.
 The maximum number of annotated lane markings within a single frame reaches 24, and around 25\% frames have more than 6 annotations.
-Each lane marking is distinguished by its category (out of 14 categories) and relative position to the ego vehicle.
-However, the imbalanced distribution is notable, with approximately 90\% of the annotations comprising three predominant categories: double yellow or single white solid lanes, and single white dashed lanes \cite{openlane}.
-Although \cite{openlane} reported that each line is assigned a unique tracking ID throughout the segment, it is not contained in the provided annotation files.
-OpenLane creates both 2D lane annotations in the image plane and their corresponding 3D coordinates in the world space.
+Each lane marking is identified by its category among 14 predefined classes and by its relative position to the ego vehicle.
+However, the imbalanced distribution is notable, with approximately 90\% of the annotations belonging to three predominant classes: double yellow solid, single white solid, and single white dashed lanes \cite{openlane}.
+Although \cite{openlane} reported that each line is assigned a unique tracking ID throughout the segment, it is not contained in the released annotation files.
+OpenLane creates 2D lane annotations in the image plane and corresponding 3D coordinates in the world space.
 Fig.~\ref{fig:openlane_visualization} visualizes 2D annotations of lane markings that are marked as visible and assigns colors based on the classification label.
-Despite initiative and comprehensiveness, the annotation schema presents several issues.
+Despite its scale and ambition, the annotation schema exhibits several issues.
 Inconsistency is most typical.
-First, the annotation of persistent physical lane markings in sequential frames might be intermittent.
-As illustrated in the top row of Fig.~\ref{fig:openlane_visualization}, the left red line is annotated in the left frame while omitted in the subsequent frame.
-Secondly, annotations for the same lane marking might be disparate in even consecutive frames.
-It includes spatial inconsistencies, such as varied annotation lengths (illustrated by the cyan line in the top row) and semantic inconsistencies, where identical lane marking is labeled as distinct classes (indicated by the different colors of the annotations for double yellow solid lines in the bottom row).
+First, the annotation of persistent physical lane markings in sequential frames might be intermittent, as evidenced by the left red line in the first scenario in Fig.~\ref{fig:openlane_visualization}, which is omitted in the left frame while annotated in the subsequent frame.
+Second, annotations for the same lane marking might be disparate in even consecutive frames.
+It includes spatial inconsistencies, such as varied annotation lengths (illustrated by the cyan line in the first scenario) and semantic inconsistencies, where identical lane marking is labeled as distinct classes (indicated by the different colors of the annotations for double yellow solid lines in the second scenario).
+These intermittent and inconsistent annotations introduce noisy and contradictory supervision, hindering the learning of temporal continuity and class discrimination.
 Meanwhile, annotation disparities can occur within single frames.
-An example is shown in the top row of Fig.~\ref{fig:openlane_visualization} where the single physical lane marking is redundantly annotated twice (visualized by red lines).
+An example is shown in the first scenario in Fig.~\ref{fig:openlane_visualization} where the single physical lane marking is redundantly annotated twice (visualized by red lines).
 Furthermore, as shown in Fig.~\ref{fig:openlane_visualization}, some occluded lane markings are labeled visible, indicating a defective visibility classification.
 In addition, the annotation schema also has some inherent limitations.
-Firstly, only considering visible segments occasionally results in fragmented lane annotations, where a single continuous lane is divided into multiple discrete parts, and also leads to temporal inconsistencies \cite{openlane-v}.
+First, only considering visible segments occasionally results in fragmented lane annotations, where a single continuous lane is divided into multiple discrete parts, and also leads to temporal inconsistencies \cite{openlane-v}.
 Moreover, the lane splicing process, while aimed at creating continuous lane representations, may introduce unintended artifacts.
-Finally, the smoothing operations implemented to reduce noise could inadvertently eliminate crucial features of the lane.
+Finally, the smoothing operations implemented to reduce noise could inadvertently eliminate fine-grained but important structural details.